plantuml/plantuml-eclipse/README.md

 *Originally, this repository was created and hosted by [Hallvard Trætteberg](https://github.com/hallvard).
 You'll find previous issues and discussions in the [original repository](https://github.com/hallvard/plantuml).*

 # Installation

-We use github pages at [https://plantuml.github.io/plantuml-eclipse/](https://plantuml.github.io/plantuml-eclipse/) as the update site URL.
+We use GitHub pages at [https://plantuml.github.io/plantuml-eclipse/](https://plantuml.github.io/plantuml-eclipse/) as the update site URL.
 Just install the plug-ins in Eclipse via the Help > Install New Software... dialog using that URL.
+Previous versions can be installed using the update site [https://hallvard.github.io/plantuml/](https://hallvard.github.io/plantuml/).

-You'll need at least the following
+Beginning with version 1.2.0, you'll need at least the following features
+- *PlantUML Feature* (the PlantUML diagramming support for Eclipse)
-- net.sourceforge.plantuml.library (the PlantUML library for rendering diagrams, bundled as an Eclipse plug-in, includes ELK layouting library)
+- *PlantUML Library Feature* (the PlantUML library needed for rendering diagrams, it inlcudes the ELK layouting library)

-- net.sourceforge.plantuml.eclipse (the PlantUML support for Eclipse)
+The following features are optional
+- *PlantUML Ecore Feature* (for drawing class diagrams from ecore files)
+- *PlantUML UML2 Feature* (for drawing UML diagrams from UML 2 model files)

 # For developers / contributors